 In practice, the development cycle looks something like this:

 Some users prefer to test Qtile in it’s own brand new X session.
 If you’d like to run a second X session, you can switch to a new tty and start a new one with xinit second_xsession, where second_xsession is a file invoking your development version of qtile (and doing any other setup you want).
 Examples of custom xsession files are available in qtile-examples.

-Now you’ve got a patch you want to submit to be merged to Qtile.
+Now you’ve got a patch you want to submit to be merged to Qtile!
 Typically, this is done via github pull requests.
 Qtile uses a well known branching model; master is our current release, and the develop branch is what all pull requests should be based against.

-Feel free to add your contribution (no matter how small) to the appropriate place in the CHANGELOG as well!
+Please add your contribution (no matter how small) to the appropriate place in the CHANGELOG as well!